 Substance News was created by George N. Schmidt, and while the reporting is most relevant to Chicago, it is also important for everyone.
 In fact, the news organization appears to include very relevant coverage of charter schools, special education, elementary and high schools, union action and other topics pertaining to public schools from around the country.

-Susan Ohanian‘s website focuses on resistance to privatization and the corporate-politico assaults on public education.
-Her website postings are far-reaching in educational importance on almost every topic having to do with schools.
-The archived posts are important too.
+Susan Ohanian‘s website focused on resistance to privatization and the corporate-politico assaults on public education.
+Her website postings were far-reaching in educational importance on almost every topic having to do with schools.
+The archived posts are important too if you can find them.
+Susan no longer manages her blog, but her books are still available.
+I highly recommend them.

 Teachers’ Letters to Bill Gates is written because educators know Bill Gates wields plenty of power when it comes to public schools.
 Does he read the poignant letters from teachers across the country who want to get their classrooms back–where they can teach with professional integrity and creativity?
 Well he better, because this country will never have great schools and bright students without the feedback and involvement of dedicated, caring professional teachers.